How to export SVG vector filers from Illustrator and saving vector data for web pages etc

-The key thing is to have something to export and also you must have Illustrator CC 2017 / 2015.1 +.
+The key thing is to have something to export (such as paths for the SVG export) and also you must have Illustrator CC 2017 / 2015.1 +.
 You could save SVG in previous versions but with the latest CC release you can now export the artwork.
 You can also just use the pasteboard to copy the artwork to Dreamweaver.

 You can use the save as command to save as SVG and the file saved is OK but it does require a little bit of tidying up and the whole point of the save is that the format can be re-opened into AI at a later point.